-The expanse of Android usage, the open source mobile Operating System, is widening every year with new innovations.
-It started from turning mobile phones into ‘Smartphones’ and today has reached a point where the regular wrist watches are turned into ‘Smart Watches’.
-Android Wear is the new big thing in gadget arena that is tempting not just the technology enthusiast but also the geeks and developers around the world.
+The expanse of Android usage, the open-source mobile Operating System, is widening every year with new innovations.
+It started by turning mobile phones into ‘Smartphones’ and today has reached a point where the regular wrist watches are turned into ‘Smart Watches’.
+Android Wear is the new big thing in the gadget arena that is tempting not just the technology enthusiast but also the geeks and developers around the world.
 Everybody just wants to explore it, though the ways and motives are a little different for each.
 Therefore, in this article, we are discussing the Android Wear Smartwatch Forensics.

-Innovated to cut short our unremitting usage of phones, for the so-called purpose of keeping a tab on the notifications, Android Wear allows you to check notification at a glimpse.
+Innovated to cut short our unremitting usage of phones, for the so-called purpose of keeping a tab on the notifications.
+Android Wear allows you to check notifications at a glimpse.
 All that one has to do is keep the device connected to their smartphone via Bluetooth connection and keep the activities synched on both the ends with Android Wear App.

 Technical Specifications